SWE-UniStuttgart/Qlunc/readme.md

 ## How to use Qlunc:

 First step is to download/[clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) the `Qlunc` repository and extract the content in the selected folder (in Downloads directory user will find a zip folder called `Qlunc-Qlunc-V0.9.zip`).
+Please downolad the latest (V0.91) release.

 By downloading the repository you will get several folders within which Qlunc is organized.
 The most importants to know are:
 ### Main: